Master of Science in Nursing

 USAHS has a strong reputation for excellence in education and teaching clinical skills focused on health sciences.
 Its focus on graduate studies in health sciences allows for an intimate, personalized approach that encourages success in students and alumni.
 Our students and graduates have been recognized by our clinical partners for their high level of professionalism and excellence in health care situations.

 Our students value the unique personalization and attention they receive from their faculty and mentors throughout their educational journey.
-As an MSN student, you will have a dedicated faculty mentor from your first day of class through graduation, who will work closely with you throughout the program and provide you with exclusive one-on-one interactions with leaders in the field.
+As an MSN student, you will have a dedicated faculty advisor from your first day of class through graduation, who will work closely with you throughout the program and provide you with exclusive one-on-one interactions with leaders in the field.

 Access to USAHS Community and Network of Professionals